thien/spacebodies.cpp/Report/Report.md

 ![A scaling plot of serial vs parallel runtime for various body sizes.](parallel_vs_serial_chart.png)

-To ensure that parallel modifications did not break the code, an MD5 sum of the Paraview files computed from both parallel and serial simulations are used to verify any difference in results.
-The personal computer used consists of a `Intel i7 3770k` processor at a 3.7Ghz clock speed, powering 4 cores (and 8 threads).
-It utilises 32GB of memory and the storage consists of a SSD hooked up via SATA3.
-It is using a fresh installation of Ubuntu 16.04 LTS and has no other additional programs running.
+To verify that parallel modifications did not break the code, an MD5 sum of the Paraview files computed from both parallel and serial simulations are used to verify differences in results.
+The computer used consists of a `Intel i7 3770k` processor at a 3.7Ghz clock speed, powering 4 cores (and 8 threads).
+It utilises 32GB of DDR3 RAM and the storage consists of a SSD connected via a SATA3 interface.
+It runs a fresh installation of Ubuntu 16.04 LTS and has no other additional programs running.
 Adaptive timestepping is not utilised as the serial simulation would take too much time, especially in the case for 10,000 bodies.
 The results are shown in the table below.
-Parallel programs will utilise the full 4 cores/8 threads.
+Parallel programs utilise the full 4 cores/8 threads.
 For this simulation, bodies are generated in the range of -1 to 1 for its displacement attributes, its velocities, and mass.
 Bodies are generated serially to ensure that both serial and parallel runs utilise the same bodies.

 | Type | CPU Time | Real Time (ms) | Real Time |
 |----+-------+--------+----------|